pomegranit

-Altruistic surrogacy has started to become a buzz word from two groups of people: those on the outside, against surrogacy, looking at surrogate motherhood as a commercial enterprise, and those who are in need of a surrogate mother but cannot afford one.
-Is this type of surrogate pregnancy possible?
-Are there women out there willing to become a surrogate mother without taking a fee?
+Altruistic surrogacy has started to become a buzz word from two groups of people: those on the outside looking at surrogate motherhood as a commercial enterprise, and those who are in need of a surro but cannot afford one.
+Are there women out there willing to become a surromom without taking a fee?

 Let's get to the bottom of what exactly altruistic surrogacy is, as well as where to find such a surrogate.
 The word altruistic is an adjective derived from the word altruism.
 Altruism is defined by the American Heritage Dictionary as follows: